 What is the threshold for inheritance tax?

-For anything above this threshold, the standard IHT rate of 40% will apply – but this is only charged to the part of your estate that’s above the threshold.
+For anything above this threshold, the standard inheritance tax rate of 40% will apply – but this is only charged to the part of your estate that’s above the threshold.
 For example, if your estate is worth £425,000 and your tax-free threshold is £325,000, the IHT charged will be 40% of £100,000 (i.e. £40,000).

-As frustrating as inheritance tax can be, the good news is, there are several legal ways to reduce your bill – or even avoid one altogether.
-In most cases, it just takes a little forward-planning and contacting a solicitor – such as St Helens Law – to arrange a will.
+As frustrating as inheritance tax can be, the good news is, there are several legal ways to reduce your bill – or even avoid inheritance tax altogether.

-Writing a will is a key part of inheritance tax planning.
 Without one, your assets will be distributed according to intestacy rules and may be subject to IHT that could otherwise be avoided.
 Unfortunately, that means less inheritance for your loved ones and more money for the taxman.

 Here are just a few ways in which a will can help to minimise charges.

-1. Leave your estate to a spouse
+1. Leave your estate to a spouse or civil partner

 If you’re married or in a civil partnership, it’s a good idea to take advantage of the ‘spousal exemption’ and leave your estate to them in your will.
 In doing so, regardless of the total amount or whether it exceeds the nil rate band – the full value will transfer free from inheritance tax.